NickCrew/blog/content/blog/a_vm_is_born.md

-Title: Life and Deaath of a Virtual Machine
+Title: Life and Death of a Virtual Machine
 Date: 2018-07-06
 Tags: lab, virtualization, applications
 Category: Articles